TEALSK12/introduction-to-computer-science/lab_23.md

 | 6                 | Hexagon        |
 | any other number  | Unknown        |

 1. Fill out a [Planning Worksheet](https://github.com/TEALSK12/introduction-to-computer-science/raw/master/SNAP%20script%20Design%20and%20Planning%20Worksheet.docx) for the above script.
-Make sure you consider all aspects of the script carefully.
+Make sure you consider all aspects of the program carefully.

-2. Write the script.
-Be sure that your script works correctly in all cases.
+2. Write the program.
+Be sure that your program works correctly in all cases.

 ## Part 3: Quadrilateral Fever